Available in: English | Español (Spanish) |

 Welcome to the July issue of Lausanne Global Analysis.
+We look forward to your feedback on it.

 Whether you are planning to read the full articles or just the executive summaries, we hope that you find this issue stimulating and useful.
 Our aim is to deliver strategic and credible analysis, information, and insight so that as an influencer you will be better equipped for the task of global mission.
 It’s our desire that the analysis of current and future trends and developments will help you and your team make better decisions about the stewardship of all that God has entrusted to your care.